Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Data Analysis

-Interestingly, Figure \ref{Fig00080} shows also the distribution of the drift angle of the alpha beam with respect to the proton core as indicated by the magenta line.
+Interestingly, Figure \ref{Fig09} shows also the distribution of the drift angle of the alpha beam velocity drift with respect to the proton core, as indicated by the magenta line.
 There is a remarkable similarity with the proton beam distribution being characterized by an average value of $6.5^\circ\pm4.9^\circ$.
-This could indicate that the proton beam and the alpha beam have a common acceleration mechanism, apparently due to local physical conditions in the plasma, while the mechanism of the alpha core acceleration could be sought in physical processes active at the base of the corona \citep{asbridge1974,johnson2023}.
+It is currently unclear why the drift velocity of the alpha beam is more aligned with the local magnetic field when estimated with respect to the proton core rather than the alpha core.
+This finding is unexpected because the measurement uncertainties should have a greater impact on the alpha beam, which is generally less dense than the core and located at higher energy levels.
+However, it is possible that the larger value of this type of velocity drift be less influenced by transverse velocity fluctuations as it might happen for the proton beam velocity drift.
+On the other hand, what we have shown could also indicate that while the proton beam and the alpha beam have a common acceleration mechanism, due to local physical conditions in the plasma, the alpha core shows some discrepancies that can be traced back to the corona's base, where alphas are believed to have undergone acceleration \citep{asbridge1974,johnson2023}.

-Panel a) of Figure \ref{Fig00090} shows the distribution of the drift speed $V_D$ of the alpha population with respect to the protons projected onto the local magnetic field direction and normalized by the local Alfv\'en speed $V_A$ as obtained from our 2-population analysis.
-The distribution is quite symmetric around the average value of $1.13\pm0.20$.
-This value is slightly larger than the values reported in the literature which shows that, in general, the drift velocity is of the order of the Alfv\'en velocity that, in our case, has an average value of $65.2\pm 15.1 km/s$ \citep{neugebauer1976,reisenfeld2001,marsch1982a,durovcova2017}.